dellemcsql/dso/docs/README.md

 Apart from the best practice reporting and its application, users also have the option to generate the general report for the database layer for inventory purposes.

+Refer to the [SQL Server db module example section](examples/dbSqlModuleExamples.md) for details about how to advantage of this module with DSO.

 ## Oracle Module
 The Oracle database module enables the database administrator to report and apply the different settings at the database layer of the solution.
 These settings could be Instance specific, database-specific, or specific configuration settings.
 Some examples of the settings are: -
 -	Increase the number and size of the Redo Log file